Among Florida’s many beautiful islands, Virginia Key hardly earns a mention.

 Virginia Key Park

-Once on land,if you choose to go to Virginia Key Park, admission is $6.
+Once on land,if you choose to go to Virginia Key Park, admission is $8 on weekends; $6 on weekdays.
 The beach and adjacent shaded picnic area are obviously very popular.
 Mountain biking trails opened in 2013 and even at 5 p.m. on a weekend day, the parking lot for the trail had 50 cars.
 Yelp reviews are evidence of how much the fat-tire crowd loves Virginia Key.

 3601 Rickenbacker Causeway

 A note from the editor: